LeeTwentyThree/Lee23-LegacySubnauticaMods/Downloads/DownloadPages/DebugHelper.md

 `showcolliders (hitTriggers = false)` - Renders all the colliders on the object that is being looked at.

 `entgal` - Spawns the entity gallery.
 Very unsafe!
+### REPL Console Tools
+This mod adds the [DB](https://github.com/LeeTwentyThree/Lee23-SubnauticaMods/blob/main/DebugHelper/DebugHelper/DB.cs) class (in the global namespace) to assist with debugging and patching at Runtime.
+Call these methods in the REPL console (RuntimeEditor).

+`DB.Help` - Call this in a REPL console if you forget how something is done.

+`Listen(MethodInfo original, bool prefix = false)` - Outputs method call information onto the screen whenever the given method is called.

+`Mute(MethodInfo original)` - Stops a method from being called entirely.

+`Method(string location)` - Returns a MethodInfo by its name (ex: "Peeper.Start").

+All of the methods in this class have various overloads which can be viewed [here](https://github.com/LeeTwentyThree/Lee23-SubnauticaMods/blob/main/DebugHelper/DebugHelper/DB.cs).

+---

 ### Credits